palerdot/react-native-sqlite-storage-examples/PrepopulatedDatabaseExample/README.md

 # What?

-This is an example application for sqlite3-usage with a prepoluated database
+This is an example application for sqlite3-usage with a prepopulated database

 # Installation